u-root/u-bmc/README.md

 ```
 task build
 ```
+which makes u-bmc generate and use a selfsigned cert for TLS.
+If you want to use LetsEncrypt you need to agree to their terms.
+You can find them at https://letsencrypt.org/repository/

 Since u-bmc uses signed binaries it is important that you back up the contents of build/boot/keys/ after building as u-bmc will only accept updates